jouvelot/VCG_Stable/README.md

 See file headers for proper description.

-Version for ITP 2021 short paper submission: "Towards a Generic CoQ Proof of the Truthfulness of Vickrey–Clarke–Groves Auctions for Search"
+Version for ITP 2021 short paper submission: "Towards a Generic CoQ Proof of the Truthfulness of Vickrey–Clarke–Groves Auctions for Search".
+For the ongoing project, see http://github.com/jouvelot/VCG.

 Pierre Jouvelot, MINES ParisTech, PSL University, France